mark-watson/PythonAIBook/manuscript/Reinforcement_Learning.md

 - The Sutton/Barto RL Book and accompanying Common Lisp or Python examples.

 The original OpenAI RL Gym was a good environment for getting started with simple environments and examples but I didn't get very far with self-study.
 The RL Coursera classes were a great overview of theory and practice, and I then spend as much time as I could spare working through Sutton/Barto before my project started.

+## An Introduction to Markov Decision Process

+Here we learn the basic ideas of Markov Decision Process (MDP) and look at a few examples using a popular Python MDP library.

+TBD

+TBD: use the excellent library https://github.com/sawcordwell/pymdptoolbox

+## A Concrete Example Implementing RL

+TBD: build on the last section on MDP

 ## Reinforcement Learning Wrap-up